JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/misc.rst

 There are two new advanced settings:

 - Inline Expression
     Reduces function call overhead.
 The speedup is only notable when the expression is very small.
 When deactivated expressions like ``sin(x)`` can be used.
-To archieve the same thing when the setting is activated use ``math.sin(x)``.
+To archive the same thing when the setting is activated use ``math.sin(x)``.
 - Fixed Data Type
     Forbid the node to change the output type automatically.
 This is automatically activated when the output type is selected manually.